 Reykjavik to Blue Lagoon by car

 Blue Lagoon is easily accessed by road on Iceland route 1 or the Ring Road highway which actually runs all around the country.
 Driving in Iceland is subject to some extreme conditions at times.
 Snow and rain coming verticle at you, fog and sunshine.
 Allow extra time in the winter to arrive if driving just in case of bad weather.
-The road most of the way to the Blue Lagoon is single lane carriageway once you leave Reykjavik.
-The roads are in excellent condition especially the road to the Blue Lagoon as it is the same road to the international airport.
+The road most of the way to the Blue Lagoon is single lane highway once you leave Reykjavik.
+The roads are in excellent condition especially the road to the Blue Lagoon as it is the same road to the Reykjavik international airport.